soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 This is because `newtype`s is used to provide a type safe __alias__,  and `data` is used to build a new **composite** type that can potentially have *alternatives*.

-Let's see a couple of examples of data types:
+Let's see a few of examples of data types:

 1. Bool